| Article is © Bill Davidson

 British butler Robert Brentwood - while his own series of British

 hit specials, Peter Cook and Company, must wait for hiatus time.
+How could such a thing happen?
+Says Cook "Perhaps

 it was monsoon fever.
 I was house-guesting in Brenda Vaccaro's cottage